World’s Best Southern Collard Greens Recipe (Made With Smoked Turkey)

 Now, when I wash my greens, I soak them in a big bucket or baking dish, not a BATHTUB LIKE MY NANA!
 LMBBO!
 I like to wash my collard greens first before chopping them because you can scrub them more thoroughly when they’re whole.

-- Vinegar + water: White vinegar is probably the second most common product people use to clean their collard greens.
-If you don’t have salt on hand, you can add a little vinegar to a big bowl of water, soak the greens in the vinegar-water solution, then scrub them!
+• White Vinegar + water: White vinegar is probably the second most common product people use to clean their collard greens.
+If you don’t have salt on hand, you can replace it with vinegar

-- Lemon or lime juice: Last but not least, lemon juice and water are another common solution used to clean collard greens.
-I typically use 1 Tbsp of salt vinegar or lemon juice per 1 pound of vegetables.
+• Lemon + water: Last but not least, lemon juice and water are another common solution used to clean collard greens. .

 How to make collard greens